-NUR 125 NURSING AND THE CHILDBEARING FAMILY (4 credits /60 hrs)
+NUR 125 NURSING AND THE CHILDBEARING FAMILY

-A study of pregnancy and care of the neonate within the structure of family, emphasizing nursing assessment and interventions for families experiencing a normal childbearing experience.
+A study of pregnancy and care of the neonate within the structure of family, emphasizing nursing assessment and interventions for families experiencing a normal child-bearing experience.
 Clinical practice during the childbearing process is required.
 Prerequisite: NUR 115, NUR 141